skoolkid/skoolkit/sphinx/source/commands.rst

   usage: tapinfo.py FILE

-  Show the blocks in a TAP or TZX file.
+  Show the blocks in a PZX, TAP or TZX file.

   Options:
     -b N[,A], --basic N[,A]